Connecting Revizto to Power BI Follow

 If you do not see the folder, you can add it yourself.
 Ensure the file path matches [Documents]\Power BI Desktop\Custom Connectors.
 This is a fixed path used by Power BI.

-- Place the file in the "Custom Connectors" folder identified in step 7.
+- Place the file in the Custom Connectors folder identified in step 7.

 - Reopen the Power BI desktop application.

-- Open a new report and click Get data from another source.
-This will open the "Get Data" window.
+- Open a report and click either Get data from another source or Get data in the Home menu bar.
+This will open the Get Data window.

 - In the search bar in the upper-left corner, search for Revizto.
-This will show the connector you just added, named "Revizto <location> (Beta) (Custom)".
+This will show the connector you just added, named Revizto <location> (Beta) (Custom).

-- Select the Revizto connector and then Connect.
+Select the Revizto connector and click Connect.

-- In the "Connecting to a third-party service" dialog box, click Continue.
+- In the Connecting to a third-party service dialog box, click Continue.

 - In the window that opens, click Sign in to sign in to your Revizto account.